bparanj/hivegrid.dev/README.md

 ## Ansible Playbooks

 Ansible is used as the provisioner in Packer.
 The playbooks are included in the master playbook.
 The master playbook is run by Packer to create a custom AMI from a base Ubuntu 22.04 image.
+The playbooks provide:

+- Install required packages on Ubuntu 22.04
+- Install and configure Fail2ban
+- Setup deploy user
+- Harden SSH Configuration
+- Install and Configure Caddy Server
+- Install Ruby 3.3.0
+- Install PostgreSQL 16
+- Install and Setup Redis
+- Set server timezone to UTC

 ## Deployment